CarterPape/carterpape.com/index.md

 last_updated: "Jan.
 14, 2022"
 description: I am a reporter for _American Banker_ living in Corvallis, Oregon.
 Previously, I reported for _The Times-Independent_ in Moab, Utah.
 I studied mathematics at North Carolina State University and grew up in Durham, North Carolina.
 image:
-    path: assets/pages/index/preview/2021-07.jpg
+    path: assets/pages/index/2022-10.jpeg
-    alt: a selfie of Carter Pape, taken with a drone in front of a red rock face near Moab, Utah
+    alt: a selfie of Carter Pape and some cows, taken in the middle of a bike ride
     credit: photo by Carter Pape
     license: CC BY-SA 4.0